tildeman/GDBrowserWithTypes/README.md

 This does seem a lot like ravioli code, but it may aid in readability.

-### Templates
+### Templates + Views

 This is the "views" part in the MVC model if you're familiar with that.
-I will call them templates to help make it easier to understand.
+I will call all them templates to help make it easier to understand.

 These are the "new" templates that are made to replace the contents in `/html`, notably those about levels and profiles.